It looks like you have an older browser that is not supported by this site. Please click here to update.

 March 14, 2020: ISDH Issues Revised Guidance for Visitation

-Join Dr. Rusyniak for this weekly webinar where he will share latest information on COVID-19 and provide important updates for long term care providers.
+Join representatives from ISDH for this bi-weekly webinar where their team will share latest information on COVID-19 and provide important updates for long term care providers.
 These webinars are also a great platform for member providers to offer feedback and ask questions to the ISDH.
 These webinars are complimentary and are available to all long term care providers of Indiana.

 May 28: ISDH Webinar For Long Term Care Facilities

 May 21: ISDH Webinar For Long Term Care Facilities

 May 14: ISDH Webinar For Long Term Care Facilities